 I keep those mini wine bottles on hand for precisely this reason–cooking.
-Easier than opening a whole bottle for less than a cup of wine.
+Easier than opening (and spoiling) a whole bottle for less than a cup of wine.

 Frozen spinach.
 It wasn’t until I was typing this entry that I realized that they said it was okay to use frozen spinach–it was all I had, so I just made it work.
 I could have used that note though–I used way more spinach than I needed to and ended up with a bunch of extra stuffing.
 Makes good omelette stuffing though.

 Mushrooms and garlic–spinach went in after I defrosted it in the microwave and squeezed all the water out with paper towels.
 Or I should say, after my sous chef (husband) did all of that. 🙂

 Making the “pocket” in the chicken.
 Use a SHARP knife, it makes your life easier and your cut cleaner.
 Until you poke it out the back of the chicken and stab your hand.
 Don’t do that part.
 I didn’t do it, but I want to make sure you don’t either.
 Stay safe out there.